JohnRazonado/2ndYear-CVSU-Notes/(INSYS 50) Fundamentals of Information System/Chapter 4 - Telecommunicatuions, the Internet, Intranets, and Extranets.md

 	- Made up of computers, network hardware such as routers and fiber-optic cables, software, and the TCP/IP protocols
 - The Web:
 	- Consists of server and client software, the hypertext transfer protocol (http), standards, and mark-up languages that combine to deliver information and services over the Internet.
+- HTML:
+	- Hypertext Markup Language (HTML)
+	- is the standard page description language for Web pages.
 - HTML tags:
 	- Tell the Web browser how to format text
 - Extensible Markup Language (XML)
 	- Markup language for Web documents containing structured information
 - Cascading Style Sheet (CSS)
 	- Markup language that defines the visual appearance of content in a Web page.
+	- A file or portion of an HTML file that defines the visual appearance of content in a Web page

 ## Web Programming Languages
 - Java